 There are countless pros related to going to seek counseling or psychotherapy.
 However, there are some cons that those who need the service may need to consider.

-- It gives you a stranger to talk about your problems to.
+It gives you a stranger to talk about current problems you are facing.

-- You can get the feedback and advice of a qualified professional.
+You can get the feedback and advice of qualified mental health professionals.

 How Can Online Therapy Help?

-Not everyone has the resources to go to a therapy clinic in person.
-Either because of financial constraints, extremely long waiting times, or perhaps they can’t because of their anxiety.
+Not everyone has their own resources to go to a therapy clinic in person.
+Either because of financial constraints, extremely long waiting times, mental health concerns, family issues or perhaps they can’t because of their anxiety

 For those of us in that boat, online therapy can be a release from an otherwise very hard place.
 It’s incredibly tough when you need therapy, but your mental health isn’t letting you seek it.